Essential Oils For Spring Allergies

 Spring allergies are no fun for those who suffer from allergy-induced headaches, coughing and sneezing.
 After a long winter, many people look forward to the blooming of trees and flowers in the spring, but this time of year also brings some unwanted nasty side-effects for a growing number of people.

 It has been estimated that about 15% of the population of all industrialised countries now suffer from spring allergies, with figures in the UK recently reaching over 25% according to the European Society of Allergy and Immunology.
-This figure has now doubled during the past 20 years, which is worrying news.
+This is worrying news since this means that the number of sufferers in the UK has almost doubled during the past 20 years,

 But why do we get these allergies in the first place?